rackerlabs/support-how-to/content/cloud-sites/multi-factor-authentication-from-the-cloud-control-panel.md

 **Important:** To avoid losing access to your account, generate and save the bypass codes as soon as you enable multi-factor authentication.

-1. After logging in to the control panel, click **Account:
+1. Log in to the [MyRackspace Control Panel](https://my.rackspace.com/) with your user name and password.

-    *yourUsername > Account Settings** to open the Account Settings page.
+2. Click **Account** and then, select **User List** from the menu.

+3. In the sub-menu, click **My Multi-Factor Devices**.

-2. In the Login Details section, click **Generate Recovery Codes**.
+4. In the Login Details section, click **Generate Recovery Codes**.

-3. In the Quantity field, select the number of codes to generate or accept the default value.
+5. In the Quantity field, select the number of codes to generate or accept the default value.

-4. Click **Generate Codes**.
+6. Click **Generate Codes**.

-5. Copy the recovery codes to a text file, or click save your codes.
+7. Copy the recovery codes to a text file, or click save your codes.

 **To remove multi-factor authentication**

 You can turn off multi-factor authentication and remove all devices associated with your account.

-1. After logging in to the control panel, click **Account: yourUserName > Account Settings** to open the Account Settings page.
+1. Log in to the [MyRackspace Control Panel](https://my.rackspace.com/) with your user name and password.

+2. Click **Account** and then, select **User List** from the menu.

+3. In the sub-menu, click **My Multi-Factor Devices**.

-2. In the Login Details section, click **Remove all devices** in the Multi-Factor Authentication field.
+4. In the Login Details section, click **Remove all devices** in the Multi-Factor Authentication field.

 **To change the mobile phone number**